-Since 1990 Guicciardini & Magni Architects have realized more than forty museums and sixty temporary exhibitions in Italy and abroad, dealing with every kind of exposition ranging from Archeology to Contemporary Art, Industrial Design to Classical Art and Ethnography to Fashion.
+Since 1990 Guicciardini & Magni Architects have realized more than forty museums and seventy temporary exhibitions in Italy and abroad, dealing with every kind of exposition ranging from Archeology to Contemporary Art, Industrial Design to Classical Art and Ethnography to Fashion.

 They have been appointed to work with masterpieces from every era and aim to establish a dialogue able to offer new interpretations of the original works of art and their context.